qfwc258/circuidipity/content/2014-10-26-c720-lubuntubook.rst

 ..
 [7] However when suspend is triggered by closing or opening the lid the system correctly suspends and resumes but no screenlock.
 Attempting to enable suspend in ``light-locker`` led to a black screen after suspending and required a hard shutdown to recover.

 ..
 [8] SSH sessions on the Chromebook often "stall" when the connection has been idle for a short period... taking several seconds to "wake up" again.
-Creating ``ath9k.conf`` improved things but more experimenting required.
+Creating ``ath9k.conf`` improved things.